vekexasia/eNSPanel/docs/index.md

 ## Why?

-The NSPanel from Sonoff is a great device.
+The NSPanel from SonOff is a great device.
 I have 8 in my home serving as thermostats and doing much more.
 Unfortunately their outdated hardware is quite limiting.

 For example one of the reason why the ESPHome version struggles in **uploading the TFT** to the Nextion panel is the lack of free memory.